 No quality points are granted for credit earned through Course Challenge Examinations and credits granted are not used in computing grade point average.
-Refer to POLICY 413.1 REQUIREMENTS FOR DEGREES and POLICY 413.2 REQUIREMENTS FOR CERTIFICATES for graduation requirements.

 Credit granted by ECCC for Course Challenge Examinations may not transfer to other colleges or universities.
 Students should contact transfer institutions directly for their current Course Challenge Examinations acceptance and scoring policies.